The African Queen

 In WWI East Africa, a gin-swilling riverboat captain (Humphrey Bogart) is persuaded by a strait-laced missionary (Katharine Hepburn) to undertake a trip up a treacherous river and use his boat to attack a German gunship.
 LETTERBOXD / TRAILER

 Doors open 7pm at Christchurch Art Gallery Te Puna o Waiwhetū for drinks, nibbles and socialising.
 Film starts at 7.30pm.

 Taking you further into film

 Full membership provides access to all our regular screenings.
-With 42 films being offered in 2021 season, we bring our members extraordinary films for less than $4 per screening.
+With over 30 films being shown every year, we bring our members into an extraordinary world of cinema for less than $5 per film.